joshuabach/gnucash-web/README.md

   Wishlist](https://wiki.gnucash.org/wiki/WishList#Use_through_web_browser) lists the
   use through a web browser (as well as an iPhone-App) as "WONTFIX" (discussion from 2006/2007).
-- In 2016, someone asked about this on [Reddit](https://www.reddit.com/r/GnuCash/comments/3zlel3/gnucash_web_interface_useful/),
+- In 2016, mikedom722 asked on
-  with no useful result.
+  [Reddit](https://www.reddit.com/r/GnuCash/comments/3zlel3/gnucash_web_interface_useful/),
+  whether anyone would be interested in a web interface (stating that he has one), but did not follow up.
+- In the same thread, superman279 presents his app [Remote GnuCash](https://github.com/justinhunt1223/remotegnucash), but the last commit is from 2017 and the website is down.
 - The [GnuCash Wiki](https://wiki.gnucash.org/wiki/GnuCash_and_Mobile_Devices)
   mentions two GnuCash mobile apps, one for iOS and one for Android.
 The one for Android seems to be discontinued (last commit 2020) the one for iOS still has new